-The Whole Life Challenge begins on September 29th (to find out more and join, click here).
-Even though that’s 10 days away, planning is the key to succeeding at the WLC and that starts well before Day 1.
+The Whole Life Challenge begins on January 19th (to find out more and join, click here).
+Even though it’s about a week away, planning is the key to succeeding at the WLC and that starts well before Day 1.
 For me, it starts today.

-I followed this preparation strategy for April’s challenge and it really helped, so I’m going to do it again.
+I followed this preparation strategy for a few challenges and it really helped, so I’m going to do it again.
 These are a few of the tasks I want to tackle in the days leading up to Day 1.
-I’ve written my personal notes, but each step is also followed by an action step — something that you can do now to help you get ready for the start of the challenge.
+I’ve written my personal notes, but each target is also followed by an action step — something that you can do now to help you get ready for the start of the challenge.